You can attach videos to get more attention to your social media content.

 Each platform has its own requirements for video files.
 When you publish a video natively to a platform (outside of Hookle), that specific platform automatically optimizes it to fit its own requirements.
 Thus, the final published format may slightly differ depending on whether you publish from Hookle or the platform's own publishing feature.

-Hookle will publish your video as-is on Twitter, LinkedIn, and Facebook, Pinterest, however, these social networks might make some adjustments to them.
+Hookle will publish your video as-is on X, LinkedIn, Facebook, Pinterest, TikTok, Threads, however, these social networks might make some adjustments to them.
 In some cases, Hookle may need to crop videos to comply with Instagram's content requirements.
 If the content fails to meet these requirements, the post may not be successful.
 Please check the content requirements for Instagram videos to avoid cropping.

 Due to Instagram limitations, Reels that are scheduled can't include a cover image or audio, unless it's your original audio.
 However, you can add the cover image on the Instagram app after you publish the Reel.